 buying guide

-Best Flea Collars for Dogs in NZ (2026): Seresto & Alternatives Compared
+Best Flea Collar for Dogs NZ (2026): Seresto & Safe Alternatives Compared

 Last updated

-Best Flea Collars for Dogs in NZ (2026): Seresto & Alternatives Compared
+Best Flea Collar for Dogs NZ (2026): Seresto & Safe Alternatives Compared

 Flea collars get a bad rap in New Zealand — and for good reason.
 Most $15 supermarket collars are useless decoration that smell like a chemistry lab.
 But modern flea collars?
 They’re actually excellent.